-Arlington County requires all of their parks to have some kind of shade, either by a pavilion or shaded seating area.
+Arlington County requires all of its parks to have some kind of shade, either by a pavilion or a shaded seating area.
 Having shade structures in outdoor spaces is ideal for protecting park-goers from the sun’s harmful UV rays, wind, rain, dust, and noise.

 “They didn’t want just any kind of shade structure,” Slifer said.

 For this park, the county hired a landscape architect and challenged him to design a shade unlike any other.
 Cipriano worked with Superior’s design and engineering department to make this unique shade a reality.

 Superior’s Halo Disc Shade met all of the requirements set forth.
 It combines eye-catching aesthetics with durable and long-lasting construction.
 This round shade features a modern, slim design with a unique architectural look.

 “I think the design of this shade was intended to complement the baseball field because it’s an important part of this park,” Slifer said.

 The slim fabric disc is securely laced to a steel ring, which is supported by two curved columns that create a bold architectural statement.
 This shade is centrally located within the park between the baseball field, basketball court, and park entrance.
 This shade structure covers a picnic area within a beautiful hardscaped space.